 1. A CRM System will Help You Build More Sustainable Customer Relationships

 More advanced systems will track everything from website visits through social media engagement, and email opens too.
 Some will aggregate the data and look for trends, then let you know helpful details like the time of day they’re engaging with your brand, so your team knows when to call.
-Exploring customers’ behavior at this level makes it easy to see what your prospects and clients are genuinely interested in so you can tailor the approach when reps reach out.
+Exploring your current customers’ behavior at this level makes it easy to see what your prospects and clients are genuinely interested in so you can tailor the approach when sales reps reach out.